Defining a Recognition Treatment Rule

 The rule criteria consist of a set of attributes of a revenue element or its linked item record.
 Each recognition treatment rule must have a unique set of criteria.

 During revenue arrangement creation, a lookup process compares each revenue element to the recognition treatment rules in order of rule priority.
 When the process finds a matching rule, it applies the recognition treatment for that rule to the element and evaluation ends.
-If a revenue element does not match any recognition treatment rule, recognition attribute values come from the source item.
+If a revenue element doesn't match any recognition treatment rule, recognition attribute values are derived from the source item.

 To define a recognition treatment rule: